SagalVanderklok/ChatRoomRecorder/README.md

 4. Open "Web browser" tab, visit supported web sites and pass bot protection
 5. Open "Chat rooms" tab, add desired links and start recording

-NOTE: The application uses Microsoft Edge fuctionality so the minimum supported operating system is Windows 10
+NOTE: The application requires Microsoft Edge for its functioning, so be sure that you have it installed!

 ### Visit our website